2. What you need to know before you take ZYDOL

 - abnormal sensations (e.g. itching, tingling, numbness),

-transient loss of consciousness (syncope).
+transient loss of consciousness (syncope), speech disorders.

 - Epileptic fits have occurred mainly at high doses of tramadol or

 - changes in appetite

 - hallucination, confusional state, sleep disorders, delirium,

 - Psychological complaints may appear after treatment with ZYDOL.

 personality and length of therapy).
 These may appear as a change in mood

 (mostly high spirits, occasionally irritated mood), changes in activity

-which may lead to errors in judgment).
+which may lead to errors in judgement).

 - Drug dependence may occur.
-If ZYDOL Capsules is taken over a long period
+If ZYDOL is taken over a long period

 treatment is stopped abruptly, signs of withdrawal may appear (see “If you

-stop taking ZYDOL Capsules”).
+stop taking ZYDOL”).